EphraimCompEng/multiplicity/docs/README.md

 Generating and analysing designs by hand is labour intensive even for small datasets.
 For entire [truth tables](https://en.wikipedia.org/wiki/Truth_table), this becomes close to impossible after 8-bits.

-# Custom Algorithms
+# Algorithms

-## Combinational Multipliers

 The first "stage" of s combinational multiplier creates all possible partial products.
 These producs are then reduced across multiple stages using a range of methods.
 Eventually all products are reduced to one output.

-A [Wallice tree](https://en.wikipedia.org/wiki/Wallice_tree) is one of many stategies to multiply values.
+A [Wallice tree](https://en.wikipedia.org/wiki/Wallice_tree) is one of many multplication stategies.
 Let's multiply 11 * 12:

 ```
 11 * 12 -> 0b1011 * 0b1100